RocketPy-Team/RocketPy/docs/index.rst

        User guide
        ^^^^^^^^^^

-       The user guide provides in-depth information on the key concepts of RocketPy with useful background information and explanation.
+       The user guide provides in-depth information on RocketPy functionalities with useful background information and explanation.

        +++